Fluoride In Drinking Water

 What can I do to ensure my municipal drinking water supply has optimal levels of fluoride?

 Privately-owned wells may have naturally-occurring fluoride in the water.
-You can test the levels of fluoride and other minerals in your well water with an accredited laboratory.
-Sample bottles are provided by the laboratory or at our Public Health free of charge, and there is a $50 fee for testing.
-The contact information for the nearest laboratory accredited to test fluoride levels in drinking water is:
+You can test the levels of fluoride and other minerals in your well water at an accredited laboratory.
+A list of accredited laboratories can be found here.

 Related Links to Fluoridation of Drinking Water: